-Disease can impact your overall farm productivity.
-Your nutritionist needs to know what kind of health issues your farm experiences—whether it’s E. coli, salmonella, Porcine Reproductive and Respiratory Syndrome (PRRS), dysentery or hemorrhagic bowel syndrome.
+Diseases can impact your overall farm productivity.
+Your nutritionist needs to know what kind of health issues your farm experiences—whether it’s E. coli, Salmonella, Porcine Reproductive and Respiratory Syndrome (PRRS), dysentery or hemorrhagic bowel syndrome.
 Chronic and one-off disease issues can often be addressed preemptively and while they are happening through a good nutrition program.
 Products containing essential oils can play a role, through feed additives and water treatments such as Regano® and ProsperEO™ supporting immunity and improving pigs’ ability to respond to health challenges.

 3. Variation in Size

 Variations in pig size can limit your operation’s success.
 Seeing underweight pigs at load-out indicates that a nutritional issue needs to be addressed.
 When we see weight variation across the barn, a good nutritionist will suggest you take a broader look at size variation, not just at finish closeout, but a nursery closeout as well.

 For example, a good question to start with might be, “What is your barn’s weaning age?”
 Pigs should be fed to age, not weight, so identifying the variation in age early can help target those younger pigs.
 Identifying the bottom 30% of the herd and improving their performance is often a measurable way to improve overall herd consistency.

 At Ralco, we don’t believe in cookie-cutter diets.
 Just because you have the same genetics or goals does not mean you should have the same diets.
 Every swine nutrition plan designed by a Ralco nutritionist is tailored to the customer, based on your herd and operational needs.
 Let us be your partner in maximizing performance.

 Ralco understands that every operation has its own unique opportunities and challenges.
 Let us show you the Ralco difference.
 Contact us to get started today!